antrea-io/antrea/docs/design/ovs-pipeline.md

 4. table=50, priority=200,ip,nw_dst=10.10.1.2 actions=conjunction(2,2/3)
 5. table=50, priority=200,ip,nw_dst=10.10.1.3 actions=conjunction(2,2/3)
 6. table=50, priority=200,tcp,tp_dst=80 actions=conjunction(2,3/3)
-7. table=50, priority=190,conj_id=2,ip actions=goto_table:70
+7. table=50, priority=190,conj_id=2,ip actions=load:0x2->NXM_NX_REG5[],ct(commit,table=61,zone=65520,exec(load:0x2->NXM_NX_CT_LABEL[32..63]))
 8. table=50, priority=0 actions=goto_table:60
 ```
 Notice how we use the OVS built-in `conjunction` action to implement policies
 efficiently.
 This enables us to do a conjunctive match across multiple
 dimensions (source IP, destination IP, port) efficiently without "exploding" the
 number of flows.
 By definition of a conjunctive match, we have at least 2
 dimensions.
 For our use-case we have at most 3 dimensions.

+The only requirements on `conj_id` is for it to be a unique 32-bit integer
+within the table.
+At the moment we use a single custom allocator, which is
+common to all tables that can have NetworkPolicy flows installed (45, 50,
+60, 85, 90 and 100).
+This is why `conj_id` is set to 2 in the above example
+(1 was allocated for the egress rule of our Antrea-native NetworkPolicy example
+in the previous section).

 The above example flows read as follow: if the source IP address is in set
 {10.10.1.2, 10.10.1.3}, and the destination IP address is in the set {10.10.1.2,
 10.10.1.3}, and the destination TCP port is in the set {80}, then use the
-`conjunction` action with id 2, which goes to
+`conjunction` action with id 2, which goes to EgressMetricsTable, and then
 [L3ForwardingTable].
-Otherwise, go to [EgressDefaultTable].
+Otherwise, packet goes to [EgressDefaultTable].

-The only requirements on `conj_id` is for it to be a unique 32-bit integer
-within the table.
-At the moment we use a single custom allocator, which is
-common to [EgressRuleTable] and [IngressRuleTable].
-This is why `conj_id` is set
-to 2 in the above example (1 was allocated for the ingress rule of our Network
-Policy example).

 If the Network Policy specification includes exceptions (`except` field), then
 the table will include multiple flows with conjunctive match, corresponding to